bhecquet/qualityBoard/README.md

 This dashboard require nodeJS, npm and atlasboard.

+Before using your dashboard for the first time, be sure NodeJS and npm are installed.

 To install atlasboard, use the command
 	'npm install -g atlasboard'
 to have it install on your computer.